Journal

 Read Time: 5 minutes

-Two cautionary projects show why picking just a few Passivhaus principles [and skipping the rest] backfires when designing a low-energy home.
+Two cautionary projects show why picking just a few Passivhaus principles [and skipping the rest] can backfire when building a high-performance, low-energy home.
 Learn what went wrong and how to avoid the same mistakes on your build.

-The Passivhaus Standard is surging in popularity across the UK because it consistently delivers comfortable, high-quality homes with very low heating bills.
-Popularity, though, breeds imitation and several new homes are now marketed as "designed using Passivhaus principles".
+The Passivhaus Standard is growing in popularity across the UK because it's proven to deliver comfortable, high-quality homes with very low heating bills.
+As awareness increases, more new homes are being promoted as “designed using Passivhaus principles.”

-That's a claim to treat with caution.
-It often means Passivhaus principles have been 'cherry picked' [triple-glazed windows here, extra insulation there] on the assumption a low-energy, high-comfort home will follow.
+Although well-intentioned, that's a marketing phrase worth carefully considering.
+It often means Passivhaus principles have been 'cherry picked' [triple-glazed windows here, good quality insulation there] on the assumption a low-energy, high-comfort home will follow.

-Without all the Passivhaus principles working together, performance is a gamble.
-You may end up with a "low-energy" home that barely dents your heating bills.
+Without the full set of Passivhaus principles working together, performance outcomes can vary widely.
+You could end up with a ‘low-energy’ home that barely dents your heating bills, or one that overheats in summer

 The Principles That Make Passivhaus Work